Urve Uusberg

 Urve Uusberg (born Urve Piho; 5 January 1953) is an Estonian conductor and psychologist who founded and conducted the choir studio Riinimanda.

+Life and career

 Uusberg was born in Tartu.
 She graduated from the Tallinn Pedagogical Institute with a degree in choir conducting in 1975 and from the Tartu State University with a degree in psychology in 1983.
 In 2004, she defended her master's degree in psychology at the University of Tartu.
-Shas has also trained as a psychotherapist at the Estonian-Danish Gestalt Institute.
+She has also trained as a psychotherapist at the Estonian-Danish Gestalt Institute.

 In 2008, she was Estonian Volunteer of the Year.
 In 2019, she joined the Order of the White Star, V class.